 Read more: Display Ads Vs. Search Ads Vs. Social Ads

 Generally, you’ll have to design your email copy or ad placement in alignment with the specifications listed by the vendor.
 Check if the partner has any size restrictions or image suggestions.
 Provide them with both the HTML and plain text version of the copy in advance.

 The key element in sponsorship emails is to evaluate the vendor.
-Make sure you trust that they are a credible partner (if you're not already in a business relationship).
+Make sure you trust that they are a credible partner and they understand your manufacturing business needs (if you're not already in a business relationship).

 Advantages Of Sponsorship Emails

 - Highly Targeted: The biggest advantage of sponsorship emails is that you can be specific in defining the segment you want to reach.
 Get granular in identifying the different characteristics of your target audience — number of employees, geographic location, their interests and challenges, etc.